Sheela Gautam

-12 pass

 Early life and education

-Sheela Gautam was born in a brahmin family at gabhana Aligarh district.
+Sheela Gautam was born in a Brahmin family at gabhana Aligarh district.
 Her parents were Indian freedom activist Pt.
 Mohan Lal Gautam and Smt.
 Draupadi Gautam.
 At that time, the British Raj occupied India so she spent her life in several places.
 She got a B.A., B.Ed., and diploma in management from Lucknow University, Lucknow (Uttar Pradesh).

 Marriage

 She married Lt.
 Col. H.S.
 Gautam who died of cancer.

 Political career

 She joined politics with the Indian National Congress but resigned and joined the Bharatiya Janata Party.
 She held the post of MP continuously from 1991 through 2004 as a member of the 10th, 11th, 12th & 13th Lok Sabha.
 She is the record longest-serving Lok Sabha MP from Aligarh Lok Sabha constituency.

 In May 2004 elections she lost to Indian National Congress candidate Bijendra Singh by a margin of 2800 votes.